HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/virtual_portal/index.md

 -   **[Virtual portals and managed pages](wcm_mngpages_virtualportal.md)**
 Virtual portals are created and managed through the portal administration interface with the Virtual Portal Manager portlet.
 When you create a virtual portal, a workspace is created that contains a new Portal Site web content library.
 Any managed pages that are created in the virtual portal are stored in the Portal Site library.
 -   **[Administering virtual portals](../virtual_portal/adm_vp_task/index.md)**
-View information to help you scope your HCL Portal to have multiple virtual portals.
+View information to help you scope your HCL DX to have multiple virtual portals.
 -   **[Working with the Virtual Portal Manager portlet](../virtual_portal/vp_mgr_portlet/index.md)**
 For improved manageability of virtual portals, HCL Digital Experience provides an administration portlet.
 It is named Virtual Portal Manager.
 It allows you to create virtual portals on demand.
 You can also use it to preconfigure and administer virtual portals.
 -   **[Managing Virtual Portals](../virtual_portal/mng_vp/index.md)**